conor-deegan/personal-website/posts/cryptographic-hash-functions.md

 ---
 title: "Cryptographic Hash Functions"
 author: "Conor Deegan"
-date: "03-22"
 postNum: 1
-categories: ['cryptography', 'ethereum']
 ---

 ### Introduction

 The purpose of this article is to introduce cryptographic hash functions.

 Generally speaking a hash function is any function which can be used to map data of any size and type to a fixed sized integer.
 These values are then typically used as an index in a fixed size table called a hash table which can store and retrieve data in nearly constant time.
 Examples include dictionaries in Python, hashes in Ruby, and objects in Javascript.
 Hashes and hash tables used for this purpose are outside the scope of this article but can be read more about [here](https://en.wikipedia.org/wiki/Hash_function) and [here](https://en.wikipedia.org/wiki/Hash_table).

 The main concept for moving forward is that we can take any type of data of any length and use a hash function to map that data to a fixed sized integer.